southdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Get Divorce Records in South Dakota?

 In South Dakota, the circuit county clerks hold and maintain divorce records.
-In order to access divorce records, it is necessary to figure out where te divorce was finalized and visit or make contact with that specific courthouse.
-This can be made simple by using the South Dakota Court Finder Search tool on the South Dakota Judicial System website.
-To make a request, information about the divorce is required, such as the case number, the names of both parties involved, case status, and approximate date the case was filed or finalized.
-Many South dakota courthouses have terminals to access and view public records.
-If one needs to not only view a record, but to obtain a copy, it is necessary to make a request through the court clerk’s office.
-The requests require searching and copying fees and the requesting parties must provide copies of valid identification.
+To access divorce records, it is necessary to figure out where the divorce was finalized and visit or contact that courthouse.
+This could be done using the South Dakota Court Finder Search tool on the South Dakota Judicial System website.
+Information about the divorce is required to make a request, such as the case number, the names of both parties involved, case status, and the approximate date the case was filed or finalized.
+Many South Dakota courthouses have terminals to access and view public records.
+If one needs to not only view a record but also obtain a copy, it is necessary to request the court clerk's office.
+The requests require searching and copying fees, and the requesting parties must provide copies of valid identification.
 If a record is requested but cannot be found due to the record being sealed by the court, there are no refunds.

-To request one’s own divorce certificate, it is possible to request this record through both the Office of Vital Records of the South Dakota Department of Health and county Register of Deeds Offices either in-person or by mail.
+You can request your divorce certificate through the Office of Vital Records of the South Dakota Department of Health and county Register of Deeds Offices, either in person or by mail.

 In-person